 MBFC Credibility Rating: HIGH CREDIBILITY

 Founded in 1864, The Concord Monitor is the daily newspaper for Concord, the state capital of New Hampshire.
-It also covers surrounding towns in Merrimack, most of Belknap county, as well as portions of Grafton, Rockingham and Hillsborough counties.
-The Monitor has several times been named as one of the best small papers in America.
+It also covers surrounding towns in Merrimack, most of Belknap county, and portions of Grafton, Rockingham, and Hillsborough counties.
+The Monitor has been named one of the best small papers in America several times.
 The current editor is Steve Leone.